GDSC-NMIMS-MPSTME-Mumbai/Recruitment-Tasks-Android/README.md

 ## Once again, All the Best everyone, looking forward to seeing what you all make.

--For any queries contact us on WhatsApp at:
+## For any queries contact us on WhatsApp at:
 -[Siddhant Lad](https://wa.me/9082003007)
 -[Aditi Mohan](https://wa.me/9702939340)